imenyoo2/ctf_writeups/akasecCTF 2024/yapping.md

 ```

 ### overriding the return address
-now we just need to send the payload to overflow `buffer` and override `i` with offset, and then send the new return address
+now we just need to send the payload to overflow `buffer` and override `i` with `offset`, and then send the new return address

 ```py
 from pwn import *